jasonrute/puzzle_cube_code/README.md

 - A todo list is stored below

 ## Results (most recent first):
+- v0.0.3 (2017-10-30)
+	- Following major changes
+		- Add in some Dirichlet noise (alpha = .5) to the root node of the MCTS
+			- Provides more exploration
+			- Prevents the NN from memorizing the prior when it can't find a solution.
+		- Seems to work well, but still doesn't do well above a distance of 7.
+		- Also discovered a massive memory leak that needs to be fixed.
 - v0.0.2 (2017-10-30)
 	- Use basic MCTS as v0 but with the following major changes
 		- Count visits before visiting.
 Therefore, if I get back to the same node, I won't necessarily loop.